imsskiran/imsskiran.github.io/_posts/2020-12-29-forecasting-at-scale.md

 <br>
 Tackling the sheer volume of time-series variables and the associated variety and data quality issues remain as the significant challenge in forecasting problems.
 The number of time-series variables can range from tens of tens to tens of thousands to tens of millions.
 This post addresses the scale of devising an appropriate framework to train and interpret models for each variable when there are several variables.
 The scale of engineering a distributed computing system for fast and efficient model training shall be addressed in a different post in future.

-The brute force approach is to use an AutoMLesque time-series forecasting package for all variables.
+The brute force approach is to use an AutoMLesque time-series forecasting package for all variables, given one has the luxury of hardware.
 Such a package would select the best performing model for each variable and doing so would have solved only half the problem.
 Often, accuracy alone is not sufficient to justify interpretability of models.
 A robust forecasting framework has to embody accuracy as well as interpretability.
 To build one, data scientists can replicate the cinematic music production technique.

 <h3>The technique</h3>
 ---